ponoor/step-series-support/docs/osc-command-references/homing_en.md

 Always

 #### Description
 Sets the time-out duration when executing [`/goUntil`](https://ponoor.com/en/docs/step-series/osc-command-reference/homing/#gountil_intmotorid_boolact_floatspeed) command.
 If the sensor did not detect during this time frame, the controller will regard time-out and halts the movement.
+Specify 0 to disable the timeout.
 It can also be configured from the configTool.

 #### Description
 10000[ms]